drewcm/recreation-gov-checker/README.md

 ## Development
 This code is formatted using black and isort:
 ```
-black -l 80 --py36 camping.py
+black -l 80 --py36 recreation.py
-isort camping.py
+isort recreation.py
 ```

 Feel free to submit pull requests, or look at the original: https://github.com/bri-bri/yosemite-camping

 ### Differences from the original
 - Python 3 🐍🐍🐍.
-- Park IDs not hardcoded, passed via the CLI instead.
+- Campground IDs not hardcoded, passed via the CLI instead.
 - Doesn't give you URLs for campsites with availabilities.
-- Works with any park out of the box, not just those in Yosemite like with the original.
+- Works with any campground out of the box, not just those in Yosemite like with the original.
 - **Update 2018-10-21:** Works with the new recreation.gov site.

 ## Twitter Notification